 Fifth disease is commonly spread through mucus and saliva when kids sneeze or cough.
 It’s also spread when your little one puts a toy in their mouth or likes to touch other kid’s faces or hands.
 The good news is that this virus goes away within two weeks on its own.

 “Your child won’t need treatment for fifth disease,” he says.
-“However, this virus poses risks for children with blood disorders and pregnant women.
+“However, this virus poses risks for children with blood disorders and pregnant people.
 So take care that your child doesn’t accidentally expose them to it.”

 If your child comes home with red cheeks, put moisturizer on their cheeks.